 Felix's pov

 "Hey!
 Wakey, wakey!
 Rise and shine, sweetheart!"
-A high-pitched cheerful male voice is the first thing that reaches my ear waking me up.
+An annoyingly high-pitched cheerful male voice is the first thing that reaches my ear.
 The second thing I notice is the shooting pain in my head that pulls out an automatic scowl on my face even before I open my eyes.
-And the third thing I notice is someone patting my cheek lightly.
+And the third thing I notice is someone patting my cheeks.

 "Shut up, Ian!
 Go away!"
 I slap the hand away and turn to the other side burying my face deep into the soft surface of the pillow.

 "No, no, no, no!"
-Ian's hand lands on my arm.
+I feel his grip on my arm.
 "I'm taking you with me."
 A harsh tug.
 "Now wake up, sleepyhead!"
 Another tug and he manages to roll me on my back.

-I notice the change in Ian's voice when he starts again, "Wake up, Felix, or I'm gonna smack your ass so hard that-Oh, there you are.
+A moment of silence.
+When he speaks again, there is a change in his tone.
+"Wake up, Felix, or I'm gonna smack your ass so hard that—Oh, there you are.
 Good morning, sunshine!"

-I squint at a blurry grinning face of Ian.
+I squint at the blurry grinning face of Ian.
 As I squint more, the sleep wears off and the image gets clear.
 He's grinning like an idiot with all of his teeth full on display and his tongue hanging out of his mouth.
 The sick smug look on his face increases the pain in my head.
+What even is this expression he is making?

 "Fuck you!"
-I groan pushing myself up off the bed and immediately cursing as it feels like a thousand needles is prickling on my forehead.
+I groan, pushing myself up off of the bed.
+Another curse leaves my mouth instantly as it feels like a thousand needles are pricking on my forehead.

 I throw two tablets of aspirin in my mouth and gulp down some water while hearing Ian speaking, "Sorry to disappoint you by showing my face while you were expecting Maisara's.
 She left as soon as I came."

-The water flies out of my mouth as I choke on them.
-Ian is immediately by my side patting and rubbing my back.
+The water flies out of my mouth.
+A coughing fit hits me.
+Ian is immediately by my side, patting and rubbing my back.
 "Hey, be careful.
 Do you wanna die or something?"

 "How did you choke suddenly?
-Did you remember something perverted things you did last night?"
-Ian teases me when I calm down finally.
-I glare at him.
+Did you remember something you did last night?"
+The words have such innocent meaning but the way he says it makes it sound dirty.
+I hiss at him.
 "Shut up!
 I'm not you."

 But the truth is I remember some weird things, not perverted but weird, doing with Maisara.
 That seems surreal and kinda embarrassing too, if they actually happen.
-I don't even remember anything clearly to say whether they actually happened or how far did I embarrass myself in front of her.
+I don't even remember anything clearly to say whether they have actually happened or not.
+God knows how far I have embarrassed myself in front of her.

 I rub a hand over my face.
-God, what did I do?
-Why did I drink in the first place?
-Moreover, how did she end up in this house?
+God, what have I done?
+Why have I drunk in the first place?
+Moreover, how has she ended up in this house?

 "Moreover, you look horrible," Ian comments earning another scowl from me.
 He looks me up and down before taking a step closer and sniffing the air.
 Letting out a gagging sound, he frowns at me.
 "God, you smell like shit and piss mixed together.
 Go wash up.
 Call me if you need any help.
 Come downstairs when you're done.
 I've ordered something considered to be breakfast."